 IRIs are designed to allow protocols and software that deal with URIs to be updated to handle IRIs.
-A "URI scheme" (as defined by [RFC3986] and registered through the IANA process defined in [RFC4395bis] also serves as an "IRI scheme".
 Processing of IRIs is accomplished by extending the URI syntax while retaining (and not expanding) the set of "reserved" characters, such that the syntax for any URI scheme may be extended to allow non-ASCII characters.
 In addition, following parsing of an IRI, it is possible to construct a corresponding URI by first encoding characters outside of the allowed URI range and then reassembling the components.